m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 ![](https://assets.omscs.io/notes/0030.png)

 **First, we will talk about the connectionless multiplexing and demultiplexing.** The identifier of a UDP socket is a two-tuple that is consisted of a destination IP address and a destination port number.
 Consider two hosts, A and B, which are running two processes at UDP ports a and b respectively.
-Let’s suppose that host A sends data to host B. The transport layer in host A creates transport layer segment by the application data, the source port and the destination port, and forwards the segment to the network layer.
+Let's suppose that host A sends data to host B. The transport layer in host A creates transport layer segment by the application data, the source port and the destination port, and forwards the segment to the network layer.
 In turn the network layer encapsulates the segment into a network-layer datagram and sends it to host B with best effort delivery.
-Let’s suppose that the datagram is successfully received by host B. Then the transport layer at host B, identifies the correct socket by looking at the field of the destination port.
+Let's suppose that the datagram is successfully received by host B. Then the transport layer at host B, identifies the correct socket by looking at the field of the destination port.
 In case that host B runs multiple processes, each process will have its own own UDP socket and therefore a distinct associated port number.
 Host B will use this information to demultiplex receiving data to the correct socket.
 If Host B receives UDP segments with destination port number, it will forward the segments to the same destination process via the same destination socket, even if the segments are coming from different source hosts and/or different source port numbers.

-Now let’s consider **the connection oriented multiplexing and demultiplexing.**
+Now let's consider **the connection oriented multiplexing and demultiplexing.**

 ![](https://assets.omscs.io/notes/0031.png)

 The identifier for a TCP socket is a four tuple that is consisted by the source IP, source port, destination IP and destination port.
-Let’s consider the example of a TCP client server as shown in the figure 2.29.
+Let's consider the example of a TCP client server as shown in the figure 2.29.
 The TCP server has a listening socket that waits for connections requests coming from TCP clients.
 A TCP client creates a socket and sends a connection request, which is a TCP segment that has a source port number chosen by the client, a destination port number 12000 and a special connection-establishment bit set in the TCP header.
 Finally, the TCP server receives the connection request, and the server creates a socket that is identified by the four-tuple source IP, source port, destination IP and destination port.
 The server uses this socket identifier to demultiplex incoming data and forward them to this socket.
 Now, the TCP connection is established and the client and server can send and receive data between one another.

 **Example:** Let's look at an example connection establishment.